 Revenue represents the reimbursement from DIT and the private operator for the cost of employing staff.

-Following the transition to outsourced heavy rail operations on 31 January 2021, Rail Commissioner staff have been made available to the private operator who reimbursed the Rail Commissioner for employee expenses.
+Following the transition to outsourced heavy rail operations on 31 January 2021, Rail Commissioner staff had been made available to the private operator who reimbursed the Rail Commissioner for employee expenses. this arrangmeent ended in November 2022.